SynapseProject/utility.Server.Extensibility/README.md

       TimeoutSeconds: 10
 ```

-To auto-generate a c# code file, which is then auto-compiled to a dll.
+The above will auto-generate a c# code file, which is then auto-compiled to a dll, all output into a subfolder called `C:\Synapse\Controller\Assemblies\Custom\Synapse.CustomAssm.Sample`.

 ```java
 //------------------------------------------------------------------------------